 University research infrastructure may include construction and maintenance of sophisticated labs designed for cutting-edge research; utilities such as light and heat; telecommunications; hazardous waste disposal; and the operational infrastructure necessary to comply with numerous rules and regulations.
 These facilities and administrative (F&A) costs are paid by the University initially, but Sponsors then partner with the University and researcher, as most are committed to sharing these costs, by partially reimbursing WSU for this infrastructure.
 The mechanism for reimbursement is a negotiated F&A rate between the federal government and the University to ensure appropriate costs.
 WSU’s current federal rates are listed on the Sponsored Program Services website here: https://sps.wsu.edu/fa-documents/.

-These reimbursed F&A costs become revenue to the University and are managed by WSU’s Policy for Allocating Facilities and Administrative Cost Recovery Revenue (Executive Policy #2) which provides background on F&A, oversight, goals for transparency, allocation, etc.
+These reimbursed F&A costs become revenue to the University and are managed by WSU’s Policy for Allocating Facilities and Administrative Cost Recovery Funds (Executive Policy #2) which provides background on F&A, oversight, goals for transparency, allocation, etc.

 Other F&A Reports and Resources: